dotnet/runtime/docs/coding-guidelines/vectorization-guidelines.md

 | Contains | Vector128 | 1024 | 104.544 ns | 1.2792 ns |  0.73 |     335 B |
 | Contains | Vector256 | 1024 |  55.769 ns | 0.6720 ns |  0.39 |     391 B |
 ```

+**Note:** as you can see, even such simple method like [Contains](https://learn.microsoft.com/dotnet/api/system.memoryextensions.contains) **did not observe a perfect performance boost**: x8 for `Vector256` (256/32) and x4 for `Vector128` (128/32).
+To understand why, we would need to use a profiler that provides information on CPU instruction level, which depending on the hardware could be [Intel VTune](https://www.intel.com/content/www/us/en/developer/tools/oneapi/vtune-profiler.html) or [amd uprof](https://developer.amd.com/amd-uprof/).

 The results should be very stable (flat distributions), but on the other hand we are measuring the performance of the best case scenario (the input is large, aligned and its entire contents are searched through, as the value is never found).